cermegno/powerstore-api-emulator/README.md

 - DELETE /volume/<vol_id>
 - GET /host_volume_mapping

 Information for the cluster and the event calls is static but the information about hosts, volumes and mappings can be edited through the API calls.
-It lives in memory and it will last until you stop the emulator
+Data is imported from the "data.py" file, loaded into memory and lasts until you stop the emulator.
+Changes are not persisted for the next run

 In order to help you interact with the emulator the following resources have been provided:
  - Sample collection in the Postman folder